blaire101/data-warehouse-solutions/README.md

 ### 3.1 Background (Amazon Standard Collection)

+### Amazon Standard Collection Model (VA-based)

-> - In Amazon’s standard collection scenario, cross-border sellers often face difficulties opening overseas bank accounts due to regulatory and cost barriers.
+In Amazon’s cross-border collection scenario, sellers from Mainland China or Hong Kong face strict requirements and high costs to open overseas bank accounts.
-> - To solve this, **payment service providers** (e.g., Lianlian, WorldFirst, Tenpay) open a **main VA (Virtual Account, which is a real bank account)** for each merchant as the settlement and fund aggregation account.
+To solve this, **payment service providers** (e.g., Lianlian, WorldFirst, Tenpay) create a **virtual account system**:

+- **Main VA (real bank account):**
+  Each merchant receives a main VA, which is a real bank account used for settlement, aggregation, and withdrawals.

+- **Sub-VA (per shop):**
-> - For every shop that the merchant binds on Amazon, the provider allocates a **sub-VA** (a child account with a unique identifier).
+  When the merchant binds shops on Amazon, the provider issues sub-VAs — child accounts with unique identifiers linked to the main VA.

+- **Fund flow:**
-> - Amazon disburses payments into the sub-VA (shop level), which is technically linked back to the merchant’s main VA.
+  Amazon pays each shop’s proceeds into the corresponding sub-VA.
+These sub-VAs map back to the merchant’s main VA, ensuring funds are aggregated but still traceable.

+- **Purpose:**
-> - This mechanism enables the provider to track and reconcile **fund inflows per shop and per currency**, while the main VA handles the actual clearing and withdrawal.
+  This design allows the provider to **distinguish inflows by shop and currency**, while merchants only need to manage one settlement account (the main VA) for withdrawals and payments.

+👉 In short: *Amazon pays → sub-VA (shop-level tracking) → main VA (aggregation & settlement)*.
+This balances compliance, transparency, and ease of use for both merchants and providers.

 ```mermaid
 flowchart TB